Xintiandi

 Shikumen Houses History

-A`shikumen house (石窟门建筑 shikumen jianzhu /shrr-koo-mnn jyen-joo/ 'rock cave doorway building') is a typical residential building representative of Shanghai's traditional buildings.
+A shikumen house is a typical residential building representative of Shanghai's traditional buildings.
 You can see these buildings in most Shanghai longtangs (old alleys).

-They were first built around the 1870s, at the time of the Revolutionary War of the Taiping Heavenly Kingdom.
-Many rich people fled to the French Concession Area of Shanghai.
-Foreign land agents built houses for these rich people with elegant designs and many rooms.
-This kind of buildings was designed based on the style of Jiangnan ('(Yangtze) River South') local residential houses, with the solid-wood door framed in stone, hence shikumen.
+They were first built around the 1870s, during the Revolutionary War of the Taiping Heavenly Kingdom.
+Many rich people fled to the French Concession Area of Shanghai, and foreign land agents built houses for them with elegant designs and many rooms.
+These buildings were designed in the style of Jiangnan (Yangtze River South) local residential houses, with solid-wood doors framed in stone, hence the name shikumen.

-From the 1910s shikumen building design combined Western style with the Jiangnan style, making the house design simpler.
-After the 1930s, new longtangs and gardens became popular, and shikumen houses became buildings for lower level people.
-However, at the end of 20th century, the Shanghai government decided to build Xintiandi based on shikumen houses, which pushed this architecture again into the forefront of fashion.
+From the 1910s, shikumen building design combined the Western style with the Jiangnan style, simplifying the house design.
+After the 1930s, new long tangs and gardens became popular, and shikumen houses became buildings for lower-level people.
+However, at the end of the 20th century, the Shanghai government decided to build Xintiandi based on shikumen houses, which pushed this architecture again into the forefront of fashion.

 What to do in Xin Tian Di